hashicorp/terraform-provider-vsphere/website/docs/r/datastore_cluster.html.markdown

 The following options control I/O load balancing for Storage DRS on the datastore cluster.

-~> **NOTE:** All reservable IOPS settings require vSphere 6.0 or higher and are ignored on older versions.

 * `sdrs_io_load_balance_enabled` - (Optional) Enable I/O load balancing for
   this datastore cluster.
 Default: `true`.
 * `sdrs_io_latency_threshold` - (Optional) The I/O latency threshold, in